 When you choose to shoot at eye level, the subject appears just like you see it.
 This might seem boring to some.
-If you choose to shoot from different angles, for example from a low angle, your subject transforms.
+If you choose to shoot from different angles, for example from a low angle, your subject transforms and you get a good flower photo.
 You see a seemingly usual thing from a different perspective, making it unusual and exciting.

 Even though we take close-ups of flowers, the background also matters.
 It’s blurry, but you can still use it to your advantage.
-The background can distract you from the flower, make the flower stand out, or create a pleasing color scheme.
+The background can distract you from the photography of a flower, make it stand out, or create a pleasing color scheme.
 Experiment: Add other flowers, use a cardboard background of the color you want, or add an unexpected splash of light.
 You can even make a stylish fade to black in post-processing.

 Unless you’re taking a spring flower background, macro photography is your key to mastering great floral pictures.
 Macro photography is a type of photography that captures extremely close-up subjects.
 They can be physically small subjects, like an insect or flower, but also close-up patterns of any kind of subject, like the bark of a tree or the knitted pattern of a sweater.
 Let’s look deeper into what macro photography entails and what it can bring to your pictures of spring flowers.

 Macro photography uses a special type of lens called a macro lens.
 A macro lens with an aperture of f/2.8 is ideal for flower photography.
 Investing in macro lenses may take a lump out of your budget, but you can always buy cheaper tools to create a similar effect.
-For example, extension tubes and reversing rings are helpful and cheap.
+For example, using extension tubes and reversing rings for the best flowers photography are helpful and cheap.
 Extension tubes help you by increasing the extension of your lenses.
 These hollow, light-tight tubes fit between the lens and the camera mount.
 This way the element in focus gets closer to the subject.
 Reversing rings are small metal rings that have a standard filter thread on one side and a lens mount thread on the other, allowing you to attach a regular prime or zoom lens to your camera backwards to amplify its magnifying power.
-Another great piece of equipment you may need are helping hands.
-They can help you stabilize an object, for example a flower, without hurting it, so you can get the perfect flower picture.
+Another great piece of equipment you may need for DSLR flower photography are helping hands.
+They can help you stabilize an object, for example, a flower, without hurting it, so you can get the perfect picture.
 A helper can also hold an additional source of light.

 In macro photography, the closer you get to your subject, the harder it is to keep your subject in focus.
-Your lens allows you to change the depth of field to improve focusing by choosing the appropriate f-number.
+Your lens allows you to change the depth of field to improve focus during the process of flower photography by choosing the appropriate f-number.
 An aperture of f/5.6 or f/8 lets you easily focus on the flower, which means you’ll get a sharper picture.
 With a wide aperture, such as f/1.8 or f/2.8, you’ll have a hard time keeping your subject sharp.
 You can use the technique of single-point focusing for flower pictures.
-This allows you to pinpoint exactly which part of the subject you want in focus.
-Use the zoom button on your camera to see whether the parts you want in focus are in focus.
+This allows you to pinpoint exactly which part of the subject you want to focus on.
+Use the zoom button on your camera to see whether the parts of flower shots you want in focus are in focus.

 Even though flowers are static subjects that you can photograph over and over again without them moving away, you should really take the weather into account.
-Avoid taking pictures of flowers when it’s windy, as even a small gust of wind can throw off the focus of your photo, and you don’t want that in macro photography.
-To minimize the shakiness of the camera, use a tripod.
+Avoid taking pictures when it’s windy, as even a small gust of wind can throw off the focus of your photo, and you don’t want that in macro photography.
+To minimize the shakiness of the camera, use a tripod when taking a photograph of a flower.
 A high shutter speed (at least 1/125s) also will help you avoid motion blur.
 However, if you specifically want to achieve some motion of the petals, you can manually select a slow shutter speed.

-Even though the main goal in macro photography is getting as close to the subject as possible without losing focus, you can also use such classic composition techniques as the rule of thirds.
+Even though the main goal in macro photography is getting as close to the subject as possible without losing focus, you can also use such classic composition techniques as the rule of thirds during the flowers shoot.
 Nearly every camera allows you to turn on a grid mode, and you can place the subjects where the grid lines intersect to create a pleasing effect.